Required Documents for Primary One Registration Exercise

 Letter of Authorization

 Parents may issue a letter of authorization to their relatives or friends to register their children.
-You may download the letter of authorization (73kb .pdf).Back to Top
+You may download the letter of authorization (35kb .pdf).Back to Top

-Statutory declarations (SD) is required for parents who wish to register their child using the address of the child’s grandparent or the parent’s sibling in a school within 2 kilometres from that address.
+Statutory Declaration (SD) is required for parents who wish to register their child using the address of the child’s grandparent or the parent’s sibling in a school within 2 kilometres from that address.
 For the purpose of registration, the child’s grandparent or the parent’s sibling and one of the child’s parents are required to make a statutory declaration in person at the MOE Customer Service Centre.
-The SD can be made from 9.00 am to 4.00 pm, Mondays to Fridays and from 9.00 am to 12 noon on Saturdays, from Thursday 4 July 2013 to Thursday 1 August 2013.
+The SD can be made from Monday, 7 July 2014 to Friday, 1 August 2014 at the following periods (i) 9.00 am to 4.00 pm, Mondays to Fridays and (ii) 9.00 am to 12 noon on Saturdays.
 Please refer to Statutory Declaration for more information on the eligibility criteria and the documents to produce.Back to Top

 Proof of Purchase of Yet-to-be Completed Property

 An original Sales and Purchase document is required if the address of a yet-to-be completed private property is used for registration.
 The date of commitment by the developer in the Temporary Occupation Permit (T.O.P.) has to be within two years of the child’s entry into Primary One.
 In the case of a yet-to-be completed HDB flat, the Agreement for Lease is required.
 The Delivery Possession Date of the flat has to be within two years of the child’s entry into Primary One.

 Parents must move into the new property within two years of the child’s entry into Primary One.Back to Top